apache/qpid-site/input/releases/qpid-proton-master/index.md

 ;; under the License.
 ;;

-# Qpid Proton Master
+# Qpid Proton documentation snapshot

 <div class="feature" markdown="1">

 ## Warning!
 This is a snapshot of work in progress

-Code and documentation found here may be unstable, incorrect, or incomplete.
+Documentation found here may be incorrect or incomplete.
 For a smoother experience, see the [current stable release]({{current_proton_release_url}}/index.html).

-This content was generated at 15:15  on Friday, 02 December 2016.
+This content was generated at 09:11  on Sunday, 04 December 2016.

 </div>